 - Talk with Black friends about racism and how it affects their lives.
 Be a listener.

 - Speak up publicly.
 Use “I” terms—I am against racism and racist language, I think your statement is wrong, I know that information is factually incorrect, I will not participate in hateful conversation.

 - Listen to Black people.
 We White people do not have all the answers—remember, our White privilege has been part of the problem.

 On this website, learn, connect, and build.
 This part of the journey is very personal—it is about your connection to people of African descent.

 - Go to the Names tab.
 Find your name.
 Read about the meaning and origin.
 Know that every name on the website is the name of person of African descent.
 You are now connected by name with a person of African descent.
 When people share a name, they find common ground.
 When people find common ground, they see the humanity in the other.
 Sharing names and the stories of names helps people find common ground, shared humanity, and the quest for justice.

 - Go to the People tab.
 Search on a topic that relates to your life—music, sports, education, and so on.
 Find the people who share that topic with you.
 Search on the state in which you live or have lived.
 Find the people who have also lived in your state.
 Search for a favorite historical or famous person and read the mini-bio.
 If you do not find that person’s bio, submit their name to be added to the website.
 (See #4 below.)

-- Become an Advocate for Racial Justice.
-Pledge to make a positive difference in your own life and within your community—not just for now, but for a lifetime.
-As an Advocate for Racial Justice, you will also become a partner in building this website.
-You will submit names of people for mini-bios, submit suggested titles for the resources section, and communicate with the author about issues of racial justice and with ideas for improving the website.
-(Note: The small pledge amount for becoming an Advocate funds the research for the website and helps keep the site free of advertisements.)
+- Take Action.
+Become a partner in building this website.
+Submit names of people for mini-bios, submit titles for the resources section, and communicate with the author about issues of racial justice and with ideas for improving the website.